The railway is being developed in phases, below are details of the wider HS2 network in development.

-Hybrid Bill is comparable with outline planning permission.
-It will not be possible to alter HS2 proposals after hybrid Bill receives Royal Assent.
+A hybrid Bill is comparable with outline planning permission.
+It will not be possible to alter HS2 proposals after hybrid Bill receives Royal assent.

 The Royal assent of the sovereign to a Bill which has been passed by Parliament, and which then becomes an Act of Parliament.
 Royal assent by the sovereign (in person or through commissioners of the Crown) is required before a Bill (or a Measure passed by the General Synod of the Church of England) can come into force as law, but it has not been withheld since 1707.

 Phase 1 and 2a of the HS2 programme are now at construction stage and have received Royal assent that has allowed them to proceed to this stage.

 For Phase 1 of HS2 the hybrid Bill was deposited on the 25 November 2013 with Royal assent being granted on 23 February 2017.
 You can read more in the HS2 Phase One: High Speed Rail (London to West Midlands) Bill

 For Phase 2a of HS2 the hybrid Bill was deposited on the 17 July 2017 with Royal assent being granted on 11 February 2021.
 You can read more in the HS2 Phase 2a: High Speed Rail (West Midlands to Crewe) Act 2021

 For Phase 2b western leg Crewe to Manchester the hybrid Bill was deposited on the 24 January 2022.
 Timetable for Royal Assent is still to be confirmed